WildChild83/BlastForth/Word-Reference.md

 `2/` *( n -- n' )*  "two slash"
 `4/` *( n -- n' )*  "four slash"
 `8/` *( n -- n' )*  "eight slash"
-Multiply or divide by a small multiple of 2.
+Multiply or divide by a small power of 2.
 These are faster than `lshift` and `rshift`.